-Capital, which is unchanged from previous year, comprises shareholders' funds as presented in the statement of financial position together with the loans from shareholders for projects.
+Capital, which is unchanged from previous year, comprises equity funds as presented in the statement of financial position together with the advances from shareholders for projects.
 Debt comprises total amounts owing to third parties, net of cash and cash equivalents.